 (a) Aerial views:

-This aerial view above the site was captured by a quadcopter drone on May 2015.
-Issachar brook, with some water streaming on the south foothills of the Tel, is seen on the left edge.
+This aerial view above the site was captured by a quadcopter drone on Sep 2022, with a view towards the north.
+Issachar brook, with some water streaming on the south foothills of the Tel, is seen on the left bottom edge.

 Click on the photos to view in higher resolution…

-A closer view of the summit is on the next photo.
+A closer view of the summit is on the next photo, also oriented to the north.
 The hill is relatively small (35 x 70m) and it is hard to regard it as a ‘city’, but in the ancient periods the Tel served as the “upper city”, where most of the residents lived in mud brick houses around the central area.
 After thousands of years, only the nucleus remained visible.

 A flight over the site can be seen in the following Youtube video.